 Losing data or taking the time to export and backup your data won’t be a concern.
 Your data is immediately sent to the cloud one transaction at a time.
 From the moment you start up your new terminal system, your data will be forever protected.

 #11 Use the third-party marketplace to build your dream restaurant setup

 Unlock the powerful world of third-party apps with easy API integrations.
 This lets you build your dream solution and tie in any program you’d like.
-Here are a few that Mad Mobile’s restaurant POS supports out of the box:
+Here are a few that CAKE’s restaurant POS supports out of the box:

 - Orca for order management

 As awesome as cloud-based systems are, there is still a lot of variability by company.
 Some older legacy POS companies hacked together a cloud-based system, but it isn’t built for the cloud.
 This results in limited functionality and security.

 Other companies have great software but awful customer service.
 You want to find a company that puts your interests first.